Inheritance taxes are taxes that a person needs to pay on money or property they have inherited after the death of a

 The federal government does not have an inheritance tax.
-The eight states that impose an inheritance tax include Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey, Pennsylvania and Tennessee.
+The six states that impose an inheritance tax include Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Of course, state laws are subject to change, so if you are receiving an inheritance, check with your state's tax agency.
 The tax rates on inheritances can be as low as 1 percent or as high as 20 percent of the value of property and cash you inherit.

 Depending on your relationship to the decedent, you may receive an exemption or reduction in the amount of inheritance tax you must pay.
 For example, most states exempt a spouse from the tax when they inherit the property from another spouse.